lion-agi/lionagi/README.md

     asyncio.run(main())
 ```

-Visit our notebooks for examples.
+For more examples specific to v0.0.300+, please refer to the notebooks in the md_docs directory of this branch.

-LionAGI is designed to be `asynchronous` only, please check python official documentation on how `async` work: [here](https://docs.python.org/3/library/asyncio.html)
+LionAGI is designed to be `asynchronous` only.
+Please check Python's official documentation on how `async` works: [here](https://docs.python.org/3/library/asyncio.html)

 ---

 **Notice**:
-* calling API with maximum throughput over large set of data with advanced models i.e. gpt-4 can get **EXPENSIVE IN JUST SECONDS**,
+* Calling API with maximum throughput over a large set of data with advanced models (e.g., gpt-4) can get **EXPENSIVE IN JUST SECONDS**.
-* please know what you are doing, and check the usage on OpenAI regularly
+* Please understand what you are doing and check the usage on OpenAI regularly.
-* default rate limits are set to be 1,000 requests, 100,000 tokens per miniute, please check the [OpenAI usage limit documentation](https://platform.openai.com/docs/guides/rate-limits?context=tier-free) you can modify token rate parameters to fit different use cases.
+* Default rate limits are set to 1,000 requests, 100,000 tokens per minute.
+Please check the [OpenAI usage limit documentation](https://platform.openai.com/docs/guides/rate-limits?context=tier-free).
+You can modify token rate parameters to fit different use cases.
-* if you would like to build from source, please download the [latest release](https://github.com/lion-agi/lionagi/releases),
+* If you would like to build from source, please download the [appropriate release for v0.0.300+](https://github.com/lion-agi/lionagi/releases).

 ### Community

-We encourage contributions to LionAGI and invite you to enrich its features and capabilities.
-Engage with us and other community members [Join Our Discord](https://discord.gg/7RGWqpSxze)
+While this version is no longer actively developed, you can still engage with the LionAGI community for the latest versions: [Join Our Discord](https://discord.gg/7RGWqpSxze)

 ### Citation